campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 ## No Time, Give Me The Quick Version
-- **If you aren't sure, then your current TV likely can't support 4K/120FPS content**
+- If you aren't sure, then your current TV likely can't support 4K/120FPS content
-- If you have a 4K TV made within the past 3 years, then you're probably fine for 4K/60FPS.
+- If you have a 4K TV made ~3 years old, then you're probably fine for 4K/60FPS.
-- If you need a large display, buy a TV.
-- If you play competitive shooters, fighters, or platformers, buy a monitor (lower input lag)
+- Ifyou are a competitive gamer, buy a monitor (lower input lag)
-- Use <a href="https://www.rtings.com/">RTings</a> to find a TV/Monitor in your price range with acceptable latency/response times
+- Use <a href="https://www.rtings.com/">RTings</a> to find a displays with your desired specs
 - Console games will likely not be rendered in true 4K/120hz, so keep your [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out) in check.

 ## Disclaimers
-Firstly, I recognize that this article is low-hanging fruit: there's a million screeching Youtubers and mainstream media outlets, like Vice and Polygon, all writing about how THIS is the TV you need to buy to win at Fortnite (using an amazon referral link, cha-ching! $$$).
-But here's the thing: **they all get this shit wrong.
-Constantly**.
-Not only that, but they use fear and peer-pressure to get you to buy crap that you don't need, without actually explaining WHY you need that $1000 TV.
+Firstly, I recognize that this article is low-hanging fruit: there's a million screeching Youtubers and mainstream media outlets like Vice and Polygon writing articles like this one.
+Their articles are chock full of amazon referral links ($$$ CHA-CHING $$$), and they usually rely on fear and ignorance of the audience to shill expensive and unnecessary upgrades.

+But, here's the thing: **they all get this shit wrong.
+Repeatedly and consistently**.
 So fear not: I'm not selling anything, here.
-I'm giving you the tools you need to make informed decisions, and then giving you short, concise recommendations based on specific use cases.
+Instead, I will be giving you the tools you need to make informed decisions, and then giving you short, concise recommendations based on specific use cases.

 Secondly, I want to shout out <a href="https://www.rtings.com/">RTings</a>.
 I've sourced some of their images in this article, and in general, I've used their articles for my own edification and when buying my own gear.
 They are independently funded, so if you have the means, throw some support their way.